-Northern lights Banff tonight
+Northern lights in Banff tonight

 Kp 1 is well below the Kp 3–4 threshold needed for aurora to be visible from Banff.